hanabi/hanabi.github.io/README.md

 ### The Declined 5's Finesse

 * The *5's Chop Move* is typically used to save a 5 and a critical non-5 at the same time.
-This is very efficient, because it saves both cards with 1 clue instead of having to spend 2 clues.
+This is very efficient, because it saves both cards with one clue instead of having to spend two clues.
 * So, when a player has this strategy available, but instead declines to do it and clues the critical card on chop directly, then this is quite strange.
 * In this situation, the player must be trying to communicate something extra.
 Similar to an *Occupied Finesse*, the player is trying to signal that this seemingly innocent *Save Clue* is actually a *Play Clue* instead.
 Someone on the team must have the cards to make this critical card playable.
 * In some situations, the blind-player may have to defer playing into the *Finesse* and instead give a *5 Save* to the player with the (now) unsafe chop.
 If they do, then this is not a problem - the clue receiver can retroactively determine that a *Declined 5's Finesse* has occurred and should not *Stomp* on the *Finesse*.